alexmercerind/alexmercerind.github.io/blog/2022-09-01-messed-up-storage-access-since-android-11.md

 <!--truncate-->

+## UPDATE:

+I actually migrated [my project](https://github.com/harmonoid/harmonoid) to scoped storage.
+Google has kept the access the file system in Android 11 (SDK 30 or higher), but your application will be only able to "see" the media files (FITS MY PURPOSE!).
+This is likely done so that developers can pass direct path etc. to things like FFmpeg.

+However, for consuming non-media files from your users' devices, you need to use [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) file picker & that's the only option here.
+If you want to use some non-media file in some native library which only accepts file paths, caching it to local app directory (after reading through content-resolver stream) & then using it's path is your only option. _Not something I needed._

+I delegated my methods or API usages to use [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) & [MediaStore](https://developer.android.com/reference/android/provider/MediaStore) wherever it was necessary.
+It took time to refactor my code, but not that much _as I anticipated initially_.
+This process made me much familiar with the new Android storage requirements & practices, which will be useful for me in future.

 ## The Situation

 To begin with, first of all, I won't call myself an Android developer because I never target Android primarily from my codebase.
 I'm instead a [Flutter](http://flutter.dev/) developer, a specialized framework which allows to build cross-platform applications from a single codebase, while leveraging native functionalities like permissions, notifications & media playback etc. through a mechanism we refer as [platform channels](https://docs.flutter.dev/development/platform-integration/platform-channels).